Jean-Michel Huguenin is one of the first and foremost gallery owners in the Saint Germain des Prés district.

 - A small Makonde head (Tanzania), donated in 1969 to the musée de l’Homme

-This object has two «brothers» in the musée du quai Branly, out of which one comes from the collection of the musée de l’Homme, and the other from the collection of the musée des Arts d’Afrique et d’Océanie.
-What one does know best about these strange objects called boli is the story of their appearance in European collections, thanks to the Michel Leiris's publications (report of the famous Dakar-Djibouti expedition, headed by Marcel Griaule, who «collected» 3,500 pieces for the musée du Trocadéro that Leiris narrated in the bookl’Afrique Fantôme.
+This object has two «brothers» in the musée du quai Branly, one of which comes from the collection of the musée de l’Homme, and the other from the collection of the musée des Arts d’Afrique et d’Océanie.
+What we know best about these strange objects called boli is the story of their appearance in European collections, thanks to Michel Leiris's publications (report of the famous Dakar-Djibouti expedition, headed by Marcel Griaule, who «collected» 3500 pieces for the musée du Trocadéro that Leiris narrated in the book: "l’Afrique Fantôme".
 Insofar as the boli related to that period is concerned, Michel Leiris did not hide the brutal nature of the «seizure».

-The boli allows harnessing, accumulating and controlling a vital energy, the nyama, a sort of natural and spiritual force.The most sacred object of the Bamana people (Mali), it is kept in a shrine, sheltered from the eyes of the uninitiated.
+The boli allows to harness, accumulate and control a vital energy called the nyama, a sort of natural and spiritual force.
+As the most sacred object of the Bamana people (Mali), it is kept in a shrine, sheltered from the eyes of the uninitiated.

 This mixture of organic matter gives the boli a barely identifiable shape: the appearance is zoomorphous but does not relate to any specific animal.
 According to certain specialists, the boli donated by Jean-Michel Huguenin is none other than the Makongoba, identified as the «royal fetish» of the State of Segou (1652-1862); but others give it the name of Watiriwa.
-A remarkable feat about this boli is that while it horrified missionaries, it immediately fascinated avant-garde artists in the '30s and particularly the surrealists.
-Its provocative, mysterious, fetish, objectified, magical character, haunted by themes of sacrifice has undoubtedly played a role: it is a fairy object, which comes across as being interesting, and even conceptual, without one having to necessarily explain the reasons thereof».
+A remarkable feat about this boli is that while it horrified missionaries, it immediately fascinated avant-garde artists in the 1930s and particularly the surrealists.
+Its provocative, mysterious, fetish, objectified, magical character, haunted by themes of sacrifice has undoubtedly played a role: it is a fairy object, which comes across as being interesting and even conceptual, without necessarily having to explain the reasons why».